Wandalen/wTools/module/core/deterministic_rand/docs/api/001_public_api.md

 ### Error Handling

-- Locking the shared generator reference may fail if the lock is poisoned (a thread panicked while holding it).
-The caller receives a standard lock-poisoning error and must decide whether to recover or propagate.
+- Locking the shared generator reference may fail if the internal lock is in a failed state due to a prior holder panicking.
+The caller receives an error and must decide whether to recover or propagate.
 - No other public operations produce errors under normal usage.
 Construction and child spawning are infallible.

 ### Compatibility Guarantees

 - The type signatures of all public items are stable within a minor version series.
-- When the `determinism` feature is active, the numeric output sequence for a given seed is stable within a patch version series.
+- When compiled with the deterministic backend, the numeric output sequence for a given seed is stable within a patch version series.
 A minor version bump may change the sequence and will be documented in the changelog.
-- When the `determinism` feature is inactive, no output stability guarantees apply.
+- When compiled without the deterministic backend, no output stability guarantees apply.

 ### Cross-References